City Guide to Ireland & Northern Ireland, UK | Ring of Kerry, Cliffs of Moher, Belfast, Antrim Coast, & Beyond

 The coast and country we saw on the tour was exactly what we expected to see when we came to Ireland!
 The Ring of Kerry drive we took didn’t exactly live up to our expectations, but this drive made up for it.

 Along the way we saw the Carrickfergus Castle which was right on a cliff side and over the ocean.

 We stopped at the Carrick-a-Rede Rope Bridge, but due to high winds, could not cross it.

 The big attraction of the tour was Giants Causeway.
 It’s a very interesting sight to see in nature.
 We’ll let the pictures show you!

 Traditional Irish Dinner

-All in all, it was a very good meal and put a very nice cap on our stay in Ireland.
-We settled in for the night, got our bags ready for the morning, and did our best to get a good night’s sleep.
-The morning was awaiting us and would call for a long day of travels.
+At the end of dinner we settled in for the night at out Airbnb and got our bags ready for the morning.
+We did our best to get a good night’s sleep because the morning was awaiting us and would call for a long day of travels.

 The hardest part will be the first leg, with a five-and-a-half mile walk across the city…